amarococo/sadm/docs/source/setup.rst

 * Have a very limited trust on the hardware that is given to you, and if possible reset them to a factory default.

-For each pair of switches, you will need one RHFS server (connected to the 2 switches via 2 separate NICs, and hosting the RFS + HFS for the machines on these 2 switches).
+For each pair of switches, you will need one :ref:`RHFS <rhfs>` server (connected to the 2 switches via 2 separate NICs, and hosting the RFS + HFS for the machines on these 2 switches).
 Please be careful out the disk space: assume that each RHFS has about 100GB usable for HFS storage.
 That means at most 50 contestants (2GB quota) or 20 organizers (5GB quota) per RHFS.
 With contestants that should not be a problem, but try to balance organizers machines as much as possible.

 You also need one gateway/router machine, which will have 3 different IP addresses for the 3 logical subnets used during the finals: